m-couto/heart_disease/README.md

 # Heart disease prediction

-This project consisted on predicting heart disease from patients' medical attributes, such as type of chest pain, cholesterol levels and blood pressure.
+This machine-learning project consisted on predicting heart disease from patients' medical attributes, such as type of chest pain, cholesterol levels and blood pressure.

 Throughout we took the following steps:
 - Loading and exploring the data;